 Today the leaders in twelve of our sixteen organized local missions are nationals.
 All of the secretary-treasurers and the full-time local mission departmental secretaries are nationals.
 On the local committees there are 116 indigenous members and only 29 from overseas.
 In our unions sons of Southern Asia carry most of our secretary-treasury and departmental posts and are well represented on our union committees.
 We have two national division departmental secretaries and seven indigenous members on our division committee.
-We have greatly appreciated the consecrated, efficient leaderTanjore and Falakata, complete with administration buildings, students' hostels, staff quarters, and other buildings.
+We have greatly appreciated the consecrated, efficient leadership these men are giving.
+It augurs well for the future of our work in Southern Asia.